frankyeh/UNet-Studio-Website/doc/how_to_acquire_dmri.md

 This grid scheme addresses the issues of the HCP-style acquisition mentioned above.

-> **Using a multiband sequence (e.g., CMRR) with an MB factor of 4, this 2-mm 258-direction dMRI acquisition can be completed in 12 minutes.**
+> **Using a multiband sequence (e.g., Siemens SMS or CMRR) with an MB factor of 4, this 2-mm 258-direction dMRI acquisition can be completed in 12 minutes.**

 *The grid sampling has several benefits:*
 - It has uniformly distributed density in the diffusion encoding space (i.e., q-space) and does not have the sampling homogeneity problem in the shell acquisitions.